gpetepg/py-proj-cookie/README.rst

 .. code:: bash

-	    project_name: Your project name in lowercase, if you a space is need use a `-` i.e. project-name
+	    project_name: Your project name in lowercase, if you need a space is need use a `-` e.g. project-name
-	    PROJECT_NAME: Your project name in uppercase, if you a space is need use a `_` i.e. PROJECT_NAME
+	    PROJECT_NAME: Your project name in uppercase, if you need a space is need use a `_` e.g. PROJECT_NAME
 	    author: The author of the project
 	    description: A generic description of your project